 The Lophocampa Roseata Caterpillar is the larvae of a moth of the Arctiidae family.
 It was described by Walker in 1868.

 The larvae have been recorded feeding on Acer plantanoides.
-They are covered with long hairs, and are mottled with orange, white and black hair.
-I first became aware of them in 2012, but it took myself and several entomologists the next 2 years to properly name it.
-It was quite an investigation and it could not have been accomplished without the help of many.
+They are covered with long hairs and are mottled with orange, white, and black hair.
+I first became aware of them in 2012, but it took myself and several entomologists the next 2 years to properly name them.
+It was quite an investigation, and it could not have been accomplished without the help of many.